dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_8.md

 - if none of the above apply then `p₁ ≰ p₂`

 At each step we remove one atomic expression from either product so the algorithm is linear in the size of the products.
-The inclusion of SRE is quadratic time.
+The inclusion of two SREs is quadratic time in the size of the SREs.

 _Example._
 We can check that `(0+ε)(1+2)* ≤ (1+ε)0*(1+2)*` with the following steps